jeohjee/QMBCuda/README.md

  - Implement VMC
  - Implement the Monte Carlo suite and worm algorithm
  - Implement support for bosonic and fermionic lattice models
+ - Provide a Python interface

 Tehcnial debt:
 - Overall cleaning of the code, add comments etc.
 - Lack of documentation
 - Get rid off Armadillo dependency
 - Make logging more professional and systematic
+- Move long arg lists of functions to structs